-Complete this part if the organization reported a total of more than \$15,000 from fundraising events on Form 990, Part VIII, lines 1c and 8a, or Form 990-EZ, line 6a.
+Complete this part if the sum of the amounts reported on Form 990, Part VIII, lines 1c and 8a exceeds \$15,000, or if the sum of the amounts reported on Form 990-EZ, line 6b and the line 6b parenthetical exceeds \$15,000.
 List only fundraising events with gross receipts greater than \$5,000 that the organization conducted at any time during the tax year.

 List the two largest fundraising events with gross receipts greater than \$5,000 each in columns (a) and (b).
 In column (c), enter the total number of other events with gross receipts greater than \$5,000 each and report revenues and expenses from these events in the aggregate.
-If no events other than those listed in columns (a) and (b)

-exceeded the \$5,000 threshold, enter "None."
+If no events other than those listed in columns (a) and (b) exceeded the \$5,000 threshold, enter "None."